lab1092/blender-manual_ja/manual/textures/mapping/uv/layout_editing.rst

 Select/Deselect All ; :kbd:`A`
    Selects or de-selects all UV coordinates.
 When initially unwrapping, you will want to select All UVs to rotate, scale, and move them around.

-Linked UVs:kbd:`ctrl-L`
+Linked UVs:kbd:`Ctrl-L`
    This menu item selects all UVs that are part of the same UV map.
 Recall that a map is made for every submesh and seamed part of the mesh, and is analogous to a piece of cloth.
-Selecting :guilabel:`Linked UVs` works similarly to the command in 3D View.
+Selecting *Linked UVs* works similarly to the command in 3D View.
 It will select all UVs that are 'connected' to currently selected UVs.

-Pinned UVs ; :kbd:`shift-P`
+Pinned UVs ; :kbd:`Shift-P`
    You can pin UVs so they don't move between multiple unwrap operations.
 This menu item selects them all.
 See Pinning

-Border Select Pinned ; :kbd:`shift-B`
+Border Select Pinned ; :kbd:`Shift-B`
    Use the box lasso to select only pinned UV coordinates.

-Unlink Selection ; :kbd:`alt-L`
+Unlink Selection ; :kbd:`Alt-L`
    Cuts apart the selected UVs from the map.
 Only those UVs which belong to fully selected faces remain selected following this command.
 As the name implies, this is particularly useful to unlink faces and move them elsewhere.
 The hotkey is analogous to the mesh Separate command.

 Selection Modes
 ===============

-Turning on the :guilabel:`Sync Selection` button in the header causes selection of components in the 3D view to sync with their corresponding elements in the UV editor.
+Turning on the *Sync Selection* button in the header causes selection of components in the 3D view to sync with their corresponding elements in the UV editor.
 This is off by default.
 These two modes have very different results when transforming components in the UV editor.